PROFILE

 thousands were brutally executed by the regime.

-Hundreds of thousands more died of starvation
+Hundreds of thousands more died from forced

-and disease--both under the Khmer Rouge and
+labor, starvation, and disease--both under the

-during the Vietnamese invasion in 1978.
+Khmer Rouge and during the Vietnamese invasion

-Estimates of the dead range from 1.7 million to
+in 1978.
+Estimates of the dead range from 1.7

-7.3 million.
+estimated at 7.3 million.

 Democratic Kampuchea's relations with Vietnam